pts/pts-xtiny/README.txt

 * for circular dependencies, specify `-\( libA.a libB.a -\)' or (only if 1
   layer of dependency), `libA.a libB.a libA.a'.

-About malloc
-""""""""""""
-The tiny malloc implementation in pts-xtiny is based on musl-1.1.16/src/malloc, but in pts-xtiny it's single-threaded.

 How to print the active linker script
 """""""""""""""""""""""""""""""""""""
 ld --verbose

 TODOs
 ~~~~~
-* TODO: Diagnose file size anomalies in TODO in
+* TODO: Anomaly: Diagnose file size anomalies in TODO in
   https://github.com/pts/pts-clang-xstatic/blob/master/mktrampolines-minidiet
 * TODO: Provide a non-inline version of puts in lib__xtiny.a.
-* TODO: Try again with pts-clang, add tutorial.
 * TODO: Why are there \0s at the end of tgen?
 Can't we move them to bss?
 Add .py code to truncate.
 * TODO: Why is the file large with (Q14): `xtiny gcc -g' + `sstrip'?
 * TODO: Add lib directory for possible additional user libraries, add it by default as -L